lmyint/lesliemyint.org/content/writing/sustainability.md

 - MRF = materials recovery facility.
 Where recycling materials get processed
 - At Eureka Recycling in NE Minneapolis employees (many of whom manually sort items on the conveyor belt) earn
     - #learn-more Is there data on how common this is?
+- Cleaning recyclables
+    - Cleanliness doesn't matter too much especially for containers
+    - Does help with smell and cleanliness of the facility which is always a plus for the workers
+    - Don't put small plastic bottles in larger plastic containers.
+Because plastic is sorted with air, this practice can make the containers too heavy to be sorted correctly.
 - Cities often have many different haulers because different haulers may better meet the needs of different areas
 - How to read recycling labels:
 ![](https://i2.wp.com/blog.blueapron.com/wp-content/uploads/2020/04/EarthDay_ReadingLabels_v3.jpg?fit=1024%2C771&ssl=1)